Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Conclusion

-In this paper, we presented an approach for improving few-shot multispectral segmentation performance by generating mathematical expressions tailored to the segmentation class using reinforcement learning.
-The performance observed by using the expression is determined by the method in which the evaluated index is integrated with the original image.
-The results demonstrate that generally, replacing multiple channels with evaluated indices from multiple expressions tends to lead to the best performance improvement.
+In this paper, we presented an approach for improving few-shot multispectral segmentation performance.
+We achieve this by using reinforcement learning on a few labeled samples to generate expressions that define data augmentations.
+Each generated expression is used to augment each input image into a single-channel image (a.k.a. an evaluated index).
+The results demonstrate that replacing multiple channels of the input image with such evaluated indices from multiple expressions tends to lead to the best performance improvement.

-\paragraph{Limitations.}However, the proposed algorithm is limited by the amount of time it takes to generate a suitable index.
-Additionally, the current reward function is primarily targeted for binary segmentation.
-While the approach can still be used to generate an expression for a specific class in multiclass segmentation, it would require multiple runs of the RL algorithm to generate expressions for all classes.

-\paragraph{Future Work.}Although the empirical results are primarily demonstrated in the context of few-shot multispectral segmentation, the indices generated from the proposed approach may contribute to the performance improvement of any computer vision task.
-Future work can explore the cross-compatibility of the generated expressions with different computer vision tasks.